Plutora Blog - DevOps, Digital Transformation, IT Governance, Software Development, Value Stream Management

 2. Better Fraud Detection

-In an age of ever-increasing cybersecurity threats, predictive analytics helps businesses detect malicious activity across its web platforms.
+In an age of ever-increasing cybersecurity threats, predictive analytics helps businesses detect malicious activity across their web platforms.
 Without delay, businesses can react to these threats and protect themselves before damage is done.

 This is a major deal.
 One recent study found that the average data breach costs $3.9 million, and few businesses have that kind of cash to spare.
 What’s more, no business wants to endure the massive amounts of negative PR that stem from getting hacked.